-As it would be my first time there, I created a detailed Iceland itinerary which I'm sharing with you below.
-It's perfect if you want to spend one week in Iceland exploring the south coast but can easily be adapted to a shorter or longer trip.
+As it would be my first time there, I created a detailed Iceland winter itinerary which I'm sharing with you below.
+It's perfect if you want to spend 1 week in Iceland in winter exploring the south coast but it can also easily be adapted to a shorter or longer trip.

-- One week in Iceland in winter: an Iceland itinerary
+- 1 week in Iceland in winter: an Iceland winter itinerary

 - Day 1: Reykjanes Peninsula